Vini2/agtools/README.md

 If you come across any questions, please have a look at the [agtools FAQ page](https://agtools.readthedocs.io/en/latest/faq/).
 If your question is not here, feel free to post it under [agtools Issues](https://github.com/Vini2/agtools/issues).

 If you want to request a feature, please post it under [agtools Issues](https://github.com/Vini2/agtools/issues).

-## Citation

-If you use agtools in your work, please cite as below.

-> Vijini Mallawaarachchi.
-(2025).
-Vini2/agtools: agtools.
-Zenodo. https://doi.org/10.5281/zenodo.16777546